The Elfrida Society

 Islington

-The Elfrida Society provides a range of advocacy services for people with learning disabilities who live in Islington:
+The Elfrida Society provides the following advocacy services for people with learning disabilities who live in Islington:

 • one-to-one community advocacy